 During the Cincinnati Open 2018, Djokovic defeated seven-time Cincy champion, Federer, in the finals.
 With this win, he became the first player in the 28-year history of ATP World Tour Masters 1000s to win all 9 elite tournaments.
 Before that final, Djokovic had lost three finals to Federer on the same court.

 “Congratulations Novak on writing history.
 It’s an amazing effort not just today but your whole career to get to this point.
 It’s an amazing achievement.
 You should be very proud.
 Well done,” Federer praised his greatest adversary.

 The Cincy title also earned him a ‘Big Titles Sweep’ tag as he won all 14 top-tier tournaments on the ATP Tour.

-Djokovic records the highest number titles on the Masters 1000 courts of Shanghai and Paris.
+Djokovic has won the highest number titles on the Masters 1000 courts of Shanghai and Paris.
 He has won China’s most prestigious tennis tournament four times in his career and the Serb is the unprecedented ‘King of Paris-Bercy’ having won the title five times.